 Contact – email@example.com

-Club Leaders – Madeline Nachtigal & Caroline Preheim
+Club Leaders – Madeline Nachtigal and Caroline Preheim

 Contacts – firstname.lastname@example.org